 B.K.S.
 Iyengar is considered by many to be the world’s foremost exponent of yoga, having devoted his entire lifetime to its study and dissemination.

 Guruji (as he is fondly known by his students) continued to practise well into his nineties until his sad demise in August 2014.
-He will continue to be a constant source of inspiration to his devoted teachers and students in this – his Institute in Birmingham – as well as others worldwide for generations to come.
+He will continue to be a constant source of inspiration to his devoted teachers and students in this – his centre in Birmingham – as well as others worldwide for generations to come.